 Wabi-Sabi is a Japanese philosophy that dates back to the 15th century.
 It was a reaction to design trends at the time that were very extravagant and ornate.
-In contrast to this excessive style, Wabi-Sabi is the art and acceptance of imperfection.
-Expected to the be the #1 home design trend of 2018, Wabi-Sabi makes old things new and treasures time-textured objects.
+In contrast to this excessive style, Wabi-Sabi art embraces the acceptance of imperfection.
+Expected to the be the #1 home design trend of 2018, Wabi-Sabi art makes old things new and treasures time-textured objects.
 Carpentree is excited to introduce our very own interpretation of this style with our Wabi-Sabi Collection.

 A knothole, a jagged edge, a crack in the finish and other evidence of the passage of time and bygone days are celebrated in Wabi-Sabi design.
 However, Wabi-Sabi fills the broken cracks with gold and time-textured goods so that these imperfections are not only accepted, they are embraced.